 Award Winners at the Santa Fe Independent Film Festival

-For the Santa Fe Independent Film Festival's 10th Anniversary, the City Different welcomed filmmakers and moviegoers from around the country and around the world.
+For the Santa Fe Independent Film Festival's 10th Anniversary, we welcomed filmmakers and moviegoers from around the country and around the world.
 Including over one hundred films and events--a Lifetime Achievement Award for animator and director Bill Plympton, a Visionary Award for documenteur Alexandria Bombach, Masters Discussions and educational panels, a Filmmakers Brunch, and five nights of parties at the hottest venues in downtown Santa Fe--this year's festival proves the Santa Fe Independent Film Festival remains a pillar of our community.

 The Santa Fe Independent Film Festival's Opening Night featured the NM premiere of The Long Dumb Road at Violet Crown Cinema, followed by the fan-favorite Opening Night Party.
 SFIFF honors Bill Plympton with the Lifetime Achievement Award, followed by his short film, The Modern Lives, and feature film, Revengeance, co-directed with Jim Lujan.
 Plympton joined SFIFF for a Master Class at CCA.
 The epic response to On Her Shoulders demonstrates Santa Fe's dedication to its hometown talents, as well as the world of cinema.

 2018 Santa Fe Independent Film Festival's Juried Awards:

 - Best Narrative Feature: Horizonti directed by Tinatin Kajrishvili

 - Best Documentary Feature: The Silence of Others directed by Almudena Carracedo and Robert Bahar

 - Best New Mexico Narrative Feature: I Am That directed by Joy Marzec